Yasilis/STRsMiner-JavaPackage_PaperSubmission/README.md

 ### Built With
 <p align="left">
-This section should list any major frameworks/libraries used to build your project.
+You should download and install some frameworks,libraries, and tools to used, build and develop the project.
 Here are a few examples.

 * [git](https://git-scm.com/)
 * [java](https://www.java.com/en/)